-BENEFITS FOR COMPLETE GERMANY BELGIUM FRANCE ITALY LUXEMBOURG NETHERLANDS UNEMPLOYMENT (INVOLUNTARY) ↓ · · · · · · · · · · · · · · · · · · · A. Conditions for grant of benefits: main condition To be fit for work and registered for employment (a) and (b) To have regis- tered at the employment exchange (a) and (b) To have regis- tered at the employment exchange To have registered at the employment exchange To have registered at the employment exchange qualifying period (b) During the last year at least 10 weeks' employment the age of the insured person: 75 working days during the last 10 months and 600 working days during the last 36 months employment for at least 150 days during the last year At least 200 days of employment during the last year (a) At least 156 days of paid employment in the same occupational sector during the last 12 months (b) and (c) 78 days of paid employment during the last 12 months or for the last 36 days maximum age 65 for men 60 for women (a) and (b) 65 - 65 65 resources (a) - (b) State of need - (a) Scales according to the department: maximum resources + allowances = FF 1010-1030 per month No maximum during first 3 months - - (a) and (b) None (c) Reduction of allowances in the event of supple- mentary income B. Waiting period None (a) 3 days (b) None (a) 7 days (b) 1 day 2 days if period of unem- ployment is less than 1 week None C. Days for which allowance is granted Working days and unpaid public holidays (a) and (b) Every day (a) and (b) Every day Every day 6 days a week D. Duration of payment of employment during last 3 years Employment Allowance (ercept for certain cases where unemployment is protracted or recurs with unusual frequency) (a) No limit, but allowance reduced by 10% after 1 year and by 10% for each further year (maximum reduction of 30% for workers over 55: no reduc tion when job lost over 5 (b) 365 days - with extension varying according to worker's age 5) bility of extension 26 weeks in 12 months (a) Interim allowance: 48 days a year, thereafter unemployment allowance1 (b) 156 days a year (c) 2 years
+GERMANY BELGIUM FRANCE ITALY LUXEMBOURG NETHERLANDS BENEFITS FOR COMPLETE UNEMPLOYMENT (involuntary) • A. Conditions for grant of benefits: main condition (a) and (b) To have registered at the employment ex- change as unem- ployed and to have applied for benefit To be fit for work and registered for employment (a) and (b) To have registered at the employment ex- change (a) and (b) To have registered at the employment exchange To have registered at the employment exchange To have registered at the employment exchange qualifying period (a) At least 6 months' employment under insurance cover during the last 3 years (b) During the last year at least 10 weeks' employment under insurance cover or to have received unemployment allowance (for at least 1 day) age of the insured person: 75 working days during the last 10 (a) To have been in paid employment for at least 150 days during the last year (b) At least 91 days' membership or 520 working hours over 12 months and 52 weeks' contributions during the last 2 years At least 200 days of employment during the last year (a) At least 130 days of paid employment in the same occupational sector during the last 12 months (2) (b) and (c) 65 days of paid employment during the last 12 months or for the last 36 days (2) maximum age (a) 65 (b) 65 65 for men 60 for women (a) and (b) 65 - 65 65 resources (a) - (b) State of need - (a) Scales according to the de- partment: maximum resources + allowances = FF 1 010-1 030 per month No maximum dur- ing first 3 months - . (a) and (b) None (c) Reduction of allowances in the event of supplementary income B. WAITING PERIOD None None (a) 3 days (b) None (a) 7 days (b) 1 day 2 days if period of unemployment is less than 1 week None C. DAYS FOR WHICH AL- LOWANCE IS GRANTED (a) and (b) 6 days a week Working days and unpaid public holidays (a) and (b) Every day (a) and (b) Every day Every day 5 days a week D. DURATION OF PAYMENT (a) Proportionate to periods of employment during last 3 years Employment Allowance 6 months 78 days 9 months 120 days 12 months 156 days 18 months 234 days 24 months 312 days (b) No limit (except for certain cases where unemployment is protracted or recurs with unusual frequency, handicapped persons in a pro- tected workshop, and workers with reduced hours (a) No limit, but allowance reduced by 10% after 1 year and by 10% for each further year (maximum reduction of 30% for workers over 55: no reduction when job lost over 55) (b) 365 days - with extensions varying according to worker's age (a) 180 days a year (extended to 360 days in the building sector under transitional arrangements) (b) 90 days, with possibility of extension 26 weeks in 12 months (a) Interim allowance: 40 days a year, thereafter unemploy- ment allowance (1) (b) 130 days a year (c) 2 years

-Netherlands: Workers receiving the interim allowance are considered to be still linked to the occupational sector.
+(1) Netherlands: Workers receiving the interim allowance are considered to be still linked to the occupational sector.
 The trade cooperative associations are authorized to grant this allowance for a longer period.
 Thereafter workers may receive unemployment benefit for 78 days in the same year.